 - We received a perfect score on the Human Rights Campaign’s 2020 Corporate Equality Index.

 Diversity Committee: Our Diversity Committee is chaired by Mark B. Helm, a former managing partner of the firm, Anjan Choudhury, George C. Fatheree and Karen A. Lorang.
-This committee is comprised of attorneys at all levels of seniority and from all three of our offices.
+This committee is composed of attorneys at all levels of seniority and from all three of our offices.
 It is responsible for leading all diversity and inclusion initiatives at the firm.

-Affinity Groups: Our four affinity groups – for women, minorities, LGBTQ attorneys and parents – meet regularly to build community, develop programming and provide support, advice and mentorship.
+Affinity Groups: Our four affinity groups – for women, attorneys of color, LGBTQ attorneys and parents – meet regularly to build community, develop programming and provide support, advice and mentorship.
 Members includes partners, counsel and associates, as well as people who identify with the groups and allies.

 Work/Life Integration: Munger Tolles has instituted a wide range of measures designed to ease the challenges all attorneys face integrating work and personal commitments.
 These include: Hope Street Friends, the first law-firm sponsored child care center on the West Coast; subsidized back-up care; a reduced-hours partner track; generous parental leave policies (18 weeks of parental leave within the first year following the birth or adoption of a child, and an additional 6-8 weeks for pregnancy disability); on-ramp/off-ramp mentoring; Milk Stork shipping for nursing mothers who travel for work; and flexible work arrangements.

 MTO Fellows Program: An innovative outreach program offered to 25-40 diverse, prospective law students each year.
 The Fellows Program includes a firm-sponsored, customized LSAT course, as well as monthly workshops providing guidance on the law school application process and tools to succeed in law school and beyond.